Last Revised: March 14, 2019

 Often a community interested in installing a model of the Solar System has a scale in mind that may not derive from a careful look at maximizing the learning experience for the visitor.
 Often a scale results from a creative marketing approach – a long drive from well known point A to well known Point B, or the Sun the size of an existing spherical structure.
 But an exhibition first and foremost should be focused on the educational experience for the visitor – the learning objectives.
 We invite you to read the Voyage’s 1 to 10-Billion Scale page for a deep dive into why the 1 to 10-billion scale is so important from the standpoint of maximizing the visitor experience.

 To determine if there is a viable local site for the exhibition, we ask your community to provide a possible location for the Sun.
-We will then superimpose the location of the Sun and the orbits of the eight planets (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune), the dwarf planet Pluto, and the Asteroid Belt, on a Google Earth map of your community.
-As an example, see the map above for the outer Solar System in Corpus Christi, TX.
-The map will allow you to see if the orbits intersect an appropriate walking path.
+We will then superimpose the location of the Sun and the orbits of the eight planets (Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune), the dwarf planet Pluto, and the Asteroid Belt, on Google Earth images of your community.
+The resulting maps will allow you to see if the orbits intersect an appropriate walking path.
 The idea is that the 13 exhibition stanchions would be installed at the intersections of the orbits and the walking path.
-For the Corpus Christi example above, the walking path is along the sea wall.
 Working with you, we can also try multiple locations for the Sun, and help you assess site options.
+As an example, see the image above for the outer Solar System in Corpus Christi, TX.
+The walking path is along the sea wall.

 Go to: Identifying a Viable Site for Voyage page